OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 The authorizer does two things here:

 1. Checks that the privilege level of the user allows them to `Read` on the timetable ID#42.
-1. Builds an `Authz` object that stores the ID#42 for later checks, which encodes in the type system that we have a `Read` authorization on _some_ `Timetable` ressources.
+1. Builds an `Authz` object that stores the ID#42 for later checks, which encodes in the type system that we have a `Read` authorization on _some_ `Timetable` resources.

 Then, after we `authorizer.commit();`, we can use the `Authz` to effectively request the timetable: